 The Holyoake women’s group program, part of McAuley Outreach Service, provides weekly support for women (who have children under the age of 12) who are experiencing problems arising from their use of alcohol &/or other drugs.
 Prospective participants must contact us and have an interview before commencing the group.
-As the service is funded by NSW Health & HNE Health, there is no cost to participants.
-The group will begin to meet again on 23rd of April 2021.

 We understand that every person has unique needs, and Mercy Services can tailor an affordable solution to suit your needs – all part of our commitment to delivering exceptional care in our community.

 Our Community Transport team are dedicated to getting people who are transport disadvantaged, out and about.
 We can take you to a variety of destinations including social outings, appointments and shopping trips.
 Click here for information on COVID-19 from Transport for NSW.

 Our 44 bed facility in Singleton is set in a quiet area on the edge of town offering exceptional care to our residents.
 Our residents are treated like family - with activities, comfortable rooms, and delicious food choices at every meal.

 The Influenza Information for Residential Aged Care can be found here.

 Our locations across Newcastle, offer a wide range of activities for older people, as well as people living with a disability, to enjoy a professionally prepared hot meal, meet new friends, enjoy music, bingo, games, and activities.

 Mercy Services offer a range of programs to assist families and individuals with a range of issues relating to housing and substance abuse support.